Skip to main content

 Palettes

-The palette system allows for two different adjustments per scene.
+The palette system has two different modes per scene.

 • Automatic - The automatic mode picks the palettes based on the backgrounds or maps and actor sprites placed on the scene.